loiswells97/draft-email-mcp/README.md

 - Download the `credentials.json` file for your Google Cloud project and place it in a convenient location
 - Set the `GOOGLE_CREDENTIALS_PATH` in the `.env` to point to your `credentials.json` file
 - Set the `GOOGLE_TOKEN_PATH` to desired location for the `token.json`.
 This needs to be a writable directory, as the token file will be created when the server authenticates with Google Auth.
+- If providing a local email style guide, set the `EMAIL_STYLE_GUIDE_PATH` variable to the location of the style guide.
+See `example_email_style_guide.md` for an example style guide.

 ### Setting up `claude_desktop_config.json`
 - Locate the `claude_desktop_config.json`: